 Just as people’s reasons for using are individual and highly nuanced, so are their chances of ‘success’ or time of recovery with or without ibogaine treatment.
 Another difficult factor when considering ibogaine success rates is the lack of scientific research available.

 Of course: ibogaine success rates are dramatically higher than cold turkey detox with the added benefit of being much less painful and mostly withdrawal free (80-100% alleviation).
 With Ibogaine treatment, we can say that detox is actually the simplest part of recovery.
 Additionally, most participants agree that treatment with ibogaine is much more than a pain free detox in that it also affords you a deep, honest self-check that can help you to stop unwanted thought patterns that may have caused drug abuse in the first place.

 More variables include the quality of the ibogaine used, the set and setting for the treatment, the expertise of the providers, the accuracy of the dosing.
 Also, each ibogaine consumer has a unique reaction to the process, and that reaction is not easily predictable.

 Famously important for many people’s success is aftercare.
 Oka Center sends its clients to one of our post-treatment follow-up centers.
-This additional time (15, 30 or 60 days) is just what some people need to significantly add to their clean time.
+This additional time is just what some people need to reevaluate and rearrange their life.

 We must consider the age, family status and time spent using.
 A 19 year old has less chance of truly benefiting from what ibogaine offers and may not appreciate the opportunity afforded.
 We say this age group (18-25) has not ‘finished their run’ and are the most likely candidates for immediate relapse.